2025 Florida State Tax Deadlines

 Florida's unique tax features for 2025

-Florida's lack of State income tax provides significant advantages for Individuals, particularly those with high incomes, retirees with substantial retirement distributions, and businesses with considerable profits.
+Florida's lack of individual State income tax provides significant advantages for Individuals, particularly those with high incomes, retirees with substantial retirement distributions, and the owners of pass-through businesses.

 Homestead exemption